 For any business to be successful, your copy must fire up your customer’s heart.
 As the voice for your company, your purpose is to effectively convey a message that draws your customers in and ultimately, leads to a purchase.

 It’s important to remember, however, that your customer is seeking a connection with your product or service through your writing.
-They want to feel an emotional response, and it’s your job to trigger their emotions.91% of people felt that when they had a connection with an organization, it was a positive one.
-Click To Tweet
+They want to feel an emotional response, and it’s your job to trigger their emotions.

 The emotional copy is designed to generate heat in the heart of the reader.
 It gets their blood pumping.
 Through your writing, you might stimulate their desire to take a cruise.
 It could leave them craving your Italian restaurant’s linguini.